 Phase 2: Introduction to the focus group

-The facilitator explains that everything that is being discussed will be recorded and noted down, highlighting that the privacy of the participants will be protected by ensuring the anonymity of the participants in the final report
+The facilitator explains that everything that is being discussed will be recorded and written down, highlighting that the privacy of the participants will be protected by ensuring the anonymity of the participants in the final report.

 The facilitator will take screenshots and provide any supporting material needed, including evaluation forms etc.

 Phase 3: Conducting the Focus Group and schedule